CHSE Faculty: Hyunjee Kim

 Admin Unit: SOM-Emergency Medicine

-Health economics, healthcare provider behavior, long-term care, and Medicaid policy
+Health economics, long-term care, Medicare/Medicaid dual-eligibles, opioid use, Medicare and Medicaid policy

 - Kim H & Norton EC.
 Effects of the 10 Percent Cap in Medicare Home Health Care on Treatment Intensity and Patient Discharge Status (forthcoming Health Services Research)

 - Kim H & Norton EC.
-Practice patterns among entrants and incumbents in the home health market after the PPS was implemented (forthcoming Health Economics)
+Practice patterns among entrants and incumbents in the home health market after the PPS was implemented.
+Health Economics, 2015; 24(S1): 118-131.

 - Dunkle R, Feld S, Lehning A, Kim H, Shen H, Kim M. Does becoming an ADL spousal caregiver increase the caregiver's depressive symptoms?
 Research on Aging, 2014; 36(6): 655-682.